 As a reference tool for better understanding DOD spending, DOD includes in its annual budget submission a presentation of the DOD budget reorganized into 11 program areas, of which one is strategic forces.
-The FY2010 budget submission, for example, shows that the strategic forces program area received about \$10.1 billion in funding in FY2009, and that about \$10.7 billion was requested for the program area for FY2010.
+The FY2011 budget submission, for example, shows that the strategic forces program area received about \$12.6 billion in funding in FY2010, and that about \$11.1 billion is requested for the program area for FY2011.68

-Supporters of funding the procurement of SSBN(X)s through a part of the DOD budget other than the Navy's shipbuilding budget might argue that this could help protect funding for other Navy shipbuilding programs by avoiding the need for those other shipbuilding programs to compete against a strategic nuclear forces program of high national priority for scarce Navy shipbuilding funds.
+Supporters of funding the procurement of SSBN(X)s through a part of the DOD budget other than the Navy's shipbuilding budget might argue that this could help protect funding for other Navy shipbuilding programs by avoiding the need for those other shipbuilding programs to compete for scarce Navy shipbuilding funds against a strategic nuclear forces program of high national priority.
 They could also argue that creating a new budget account for strategic nuclear forces of all kinds could help DOD better view potential tradeoffs in spending for various strategic nuclear forces programs and thereby help DOD better optimize the use of strategic forces funding.